 The Group's Compliance function has a formal monitoring plan which is focused on conduct risk and the fair treatment of customers, particularly those that are defined as vulnerable, or in financial difficulty.
-The plan is reviewed and approved by the RCC.
+The plan is reviewed and approved on at least an annual basis by the RCC.